pavel-kirienko/sphinx-computron/README.rst

 it by making a hard fork.
 The name had to be changed to avoid collisions with his version published on PyPI.

+The package is available on PyPI as `sphinx-computron <https://pypi.org/project/sphinx-computron/>`_.

 Options
 -------
 Options are: